 Ponzo and former PHC head of dermatology, Dr. Sheila Au believed the solution was to bring the clinics together under one roof so that patients could see all their specialists in one visit and clinicians could support each other more effectively.

 “You can have the idea but you need the backing of leadership,” says Ponzo.
-“We had Dr. Andrew Ignaszewski, physician-in-chief at PHC, along with the senior leadership team on our side.
-They saw the need for this new centre.”
+“We had Dr. Andrew Ignaszewski, Physician-in-Chief and Department of Medicine Innovation Platform leader at PHC, along with the senior leadership team, on our side.
+They saw the need and potential for this new centre.”

-With that support, Ponzo and Au applied to the Specialist Services Committee’s Enhancing Access Initiative for funding to establish the centre.
+The idea was supported by the Department of Medicine Innovation Platform leadership that encouraged Drs.
+Ponzo and Au to apply for the Specialist Services Committee’s Enhancing Access Initiative for funding to establish the centre.
 The Enhancing Access Initiative supports specialists to work collaboratively to improve patient access to specialist consult and care.

 St. Paul’s Foundation donors helped bring Centre to life